Vincit/objection.js/doc/index.md

 If you are using Postgres the inserts are done in batches for maximum performance.
 On other databases the rows need to be inserted one at a time.
 This is because postgresql is the only database engine that returns the identifiers of all inserted rows and not just the first or the last one.

+You can read more about graph inserts from [this blog post](https://www.vincit.fi/en/blog/nested-eager-loading-and-inserts-with-objection-js/).

 # Transactions